dzsquared/sql-source-control/README.md

 dotnet new sqlproj -n AdventureWorks
 ```

+More information on SQL projects is available in a [brief article](Resources/what-is-a-sql-project.md) and in the [Microsoft.Build.Sql repository](https://github.com/microsoft/DacFx/blob/main/src/Microsoft.Build.Sql/docs/Tutorial.md).

 ### Run unit tests on your database code

 > Prerequisite: SQL project file on your database code